antublue/test-engine/README.md

 **Notes**

-- Test classes can/may different test parameters, so you can't necessarily extrapolate the math in reverse
+- Test classes can/may different use different test parameters, so you can't necessarily extrapolate the math in reverse

 ## Building